Academic Regulations and Information: Bachelor’s Programs

 Adding and Dropping Courses: Students may add or drop a course, or change a section of a course through WebAdvisor or by completing a Course Selection form at the Registrar’s Office.
 Students wishing to add a course after the first week of classes must have the approval of the professor and the Provost.
 The added course will increase the total hours in a student’s course load even though the student may have dropped another course (see “Withdrawal from Course”).

-Class Attendance Policy: The College expects students to attend all class meetings of courses in which they are enrolled.
-Each professor sets an attendance policy and includes it in the course syllabus.
-Professors best understand the responsibilities of individual students in their courses; thus they have sole authority over course attendance policies as they evaluate all excuses for absence and decide whether to permit students to make up work missed.
+Class Attendance/Participation Policy: The University expects students to attend all class meetings of courses in which they are enrolled; in the case of online courses, the University expects regular course participation, including logging in to the course’s Blackboard page several times each week.
+Each professor sets an attendance/participation policy and includes it in the course syllabus.
+Professors best understand the responsibilities of individual students in their courses; thus they have sole authority over course attendance/participation policies as they evaluate all excuses for absence and decide whether to permit students to make up work missed.
 Professors may request written confirmation of illness from the Health Services director or from a physician.
 They may request written confirmation of other significant reasons for absence from the Dean of Students.

 When a student fails to attend class, struggles to complete assignments, performs poorly on examinations or papers, or otherwise encounters problems in coping with academic life, a faculty or staff member who has direct knowledge of the student’s situation may file an online report to the manager of Academic Alert, who then links the student to appropriate campus personnel who can address the student’s needs.